dClimate/etl-scripts/cpc/README.md

 # ETL Diagram
 The following is a an example of how the ETL for precip-conus runs.
 ETLs for the other 3 datasets run very similarly, so you can substitute `precip-conus/` in the diagram for one of the other datasets.

+> [!NOTE]
+> GitHub's mermaid diagram viewer elides nodes with long text, so will need to cross reference the mermaid source code in the markdown to see the descriptions for each step.

 ```mermaid
 graph LR